Turban: Indian subcontinent

 In India, the turban is referred to as a pagri, meaning the headdress that is worn by men and is manually tied.
 There are several styles, which are specific to the wearer's region or religion, and they vary in shape, size and colour.
 For example, the Mysore Peta, the Marathi pheta, and the Puneri Pagadi.
 The pagri is a symbol of honour and respect everywhere it is worn.
 It is a common practice to honour important guests by offering them one to wear.

 Colours are often chosen to suit the occasion or circumstance: for example saffron, associated with valour or sacrifice (martyrdom), is worn during rallies; white, associated with peace, is worn by elders; and pink, associated with spring, is worn during that season or for marriage ceremonies.In World War II, some soldiers in the Indian Army were required to wear a turban.
+The Free India Legion also wore turbans.

 In the Indian state of Rajasthan a turban, known as pagri or safa, is a traditional headwear that is an integral part of the state's cultural identity.
 It is typically made from cotton, silk, or a blend of fabrics and can vary in length.
 The safa (Parna) is usually around 1 to 4.5 m long, while the pagri can be about 10 m.
 Some of the most popular turbans in Rajasthan include Jodhpuri safa.

-In Pakistan, the turban is in widespread use, especially among the rural population.
-It is worn in different styles and colours across the country, varying by region.
-For example, in the north of the country, black and white turbans are preferred.
-The turban most commonly found in Pakistan is white and crestless, and worn commonly in the Pashtun belt, while in rural Punjab and Sindh, it is mostly worn by elders or feudal lords.
-The turban is called either a pagri or pag by Punjabis, while the Pashtuns and Sindhi's call it patkay/patko.